ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_runoff_et.rst

 Overview
 --------
-A set of diagnostics to produce basin-scale comparisons of runoff (mrro), evapotranspiration (evspsbl) and precipitation (pr) have been compiled in the runoff_et recipe.
-The recipe calculates biases in the long-term annual means of the three variables for 12 large-scale catchments areas on different continents and for different climates.
-For total runoff, catchment averaged model values are compared to long-term averages of GRDC observations.
-Due to the incompleteness of these station data, a year-to-year correspondence of data cannot be achieved so only climatological data are considered, as in Hagemann et al. (2013).
+This diagnostic calculates biases of long-term climatological annual means of total runoff R, precipitation P and evapotranspiration E for 12 large-scale catchments on different continents and climates.
+For total runoff, catchment averaged model values are compared to climatological GRDC station observations of river runoff (Duemenil Gates et al., 2000).
+Due to the incompleteness of these station data, a year-to-year correspondence of data cannot be achieved in a generalized way, so that only climatological data are considered, such it has been done in Hagemann, et al. (2013).
-Simulated precipitation is compared to catchment-averaged WATCH forcing data based on ERA-Interim (WFDEI) data (Weedon et al., 2014) for the period 1979-2010.
-Here, the GPCC-corrected WFDEI precipitation data are taken.
-Evapotranspiration observations are estimated using the difference of the catchment-averaged WFDEI precipitation minus the climatological GRDC river runoff.
+For precipitation, catchment-averaged WFDEI precipitation data (Weedon et al., 2014) from 1979-2010 is used as reference.
+For evapotranspiration, observations are estimated using the difference of the above mentioned precipitation reference minus the climatological GRDC river runoff.

+The catchments are Amazon, Congo, Danube, Ganges-Brahmaputra, Lena, Mackenzie, Mississippi, Murray, Niger, Nile, Parana and Yangtze-Kiang.
+Variable names are expected to follow CMOR standard, e.g. precipitation as pr, total runoff as mrro and evapotranspiration as evspsbl with all fluxes given in kg m-2 s-1 .
+Evapotranspiration furthermore has to be defined positive upwards.

+The diagnostic produces text files with absolute and relative bias to the observations, as well as the respective absolute values.
+Furthermore it creates a bar plot for relative and absolute bias, calculates and plots biases in runoff coefficient (R/P) and evapotranspiration coefficient (E/P) and saves everything as one pdf file per model or one png file per model and analysis.

+The bias of the runoff coefficient is calculated via:
+:math:`C_R = \frac{R_{model}}{P_{model}} - \frac{R_{GRDC}}{P_{WFDEI}}` and similar for the
+evapotranspiration coefficient.
+In a very first approximation, evapotranspiration and runoff are determined only by precipitation.
+In other words :math:`R = P - E`.
+Hence, the runoff coefficient (and similar the evapotranspiration coefficient) tells you how important runoff (or evapotranspiration) is in this region.
+By plotting the bias of the runoff coefficient against the evapotranspiration coefficient we can immediately see whether there is a shift from runoff to evapotranspiration.
+On the other hand, by plotting the bias of the runoff coefficient against the relative bias of precipitation we can see whether an error in runoff is due to an error in precipitation.

 Available recipes and diagnostics